ipanagiotopoulos/InternshipsTracker/README.md

 Internships tracker is a Django Web application implemented in order to track the progress of internships at the [Harokopio Univeristy of Athens](https://hua.gr)

-This system appeals to Public and Private Sector Carriers who want to participate in Harokopio University's Internship Programm.
+This system appeals to Public and Private Sector Carriers who want to participate in Harokopio University's Internships Programm.

 This application provides a means of communication between students, professors, carriers and the secretary of the univeristy upon intrnships' matters.